jieggii/puffy/README.md

 `systemctl status puffy.service`

-And after that, you would probably like to `enable` it to make puffy start right after boot:
+And after that you would probably like to `enable` it to make puffy start right after boot:

 `sudo systemctl enable puffy.service`